seinecle/mk99/src/main/asciidoc/en/crms-in-the-age-of-data.adoc

-= CRMs in the age of data
-Clément Levallois <levallois@em-lyon.com>
+= Big data for business: CRMs in the age of data Clément Levallois <levallois@em-lyon.com>
 2017-31-07